soopyc/timetable/readme.md

 garbage html page i dont know what im doing lmao

-contains online version of a timetable used for school stuff also i dont have to get my handbook out lol
+contains online version of a timetable used for school stuff also i dont have to get my handbook out

 also contains links for stuff.